verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/README.md

 # TODO: also consider just computing the similarity matrix via Spark and use the
 # appropriate R package to compute PCA
 ```
-This analysis performed an $O(N^2)$ computation upon the relevant fields within the *3.5 TB* of data by running an [Apache Spark](http://spark.apache.org/) job which used the [Genomics Variants API](https://developers.google.com/genomics/v1beta/reference/variants) for its input.
+This analysis performed an `O(N^2)` computation upon the relevant fields within the *3.5 TB* of data by running an [Apache Spark](http://spark.apache.org/) job which used the [Genomics Variants API](https://developers.google.com/genomics/v1beta/reference/variants) for its input.
+Please see the relevant [source code](https://github.com/googlegenomics/spark-examples/blob/master/src/main/scala/com/google/cloud/genomics/spark/examples/VariantsPca.scala#L37) for more detail.
 When running upon X cores, this job typically takes Y minutes.

 Visualizing the results we see quite distinct clusters: